 RAAT is an open city lab in the centre of Antwerp where emerging creative talent can develop and present their work.
 Crossing a wide range of disciplines, RAAT supports new and experimental forms of youth culture.
 Ten projects are selected from an annual open call by an independent jury consisting of five of their peers.
 Each selected project will take over the RAAT space for a period of three consecutive weeks and will receive financial, practical, and artistic support — resulting in a programme created by artists and creatives that allows to discover new and diverse initiatives.

-RAAT is an initiative by AAIR in collaboration with Kavka.
+RAAT is an initiative by AAIR.